bitcoinbrisbane/BitPoker/README.md

 https://coinb.in/?verify=522103c507bbc4cfaf5f5febaba63a80fec2327a9fcba3ffcd5c925adbfb6308539f7521036120d79f2962fed22d5ed8c6a9c4ac60e00bcbe55c76058498da54882370097221027d095e4af2a82c68466587406a2bfed119b7eac31f70582085cc24fc0e36033e53ae#verify

 ## The protocol
 Each client connects to one another in the "lobby".
 They can then look for players who are looking to start a game, or request to join a running game.

-If the table starter disconnects, the next joined player becomes the table starter.

 Messages are sent to all players, signed, and referencing the existing message.
 Thus like a block chain of messages.

+- Table reaches consensus on whos turn to act
+- Table reaches conesnsus on the legal moves / actions a player can make
+- Table waits for a signed message from that player
+- All other players validate that message
+- Repeat

-### Message types
+### Sample Message types
 - Join
 - Quit
 - Action